 CWL 492, 1-3 units (variable).
 Offered Spring 2015.
 Internships should run concurrent to the Spring 2015 semester.
 Summer and Fall Internships can be taken by arrangement with the Internships Advisor.

-The Department of Comparative World Literature and Classics is deeply committed to helping its students transition into successful, rewarding, inspiring careers related to our coursework, departmental life, and disciplinary goals.
+The Comparative World Literature Program is deeply committed to helping its students transition into successful, rewarding, inspiring careers related to our coursework, program life, and disciplinary goals.
 Internships are an excellent bridge between undergraduate education and the professional world.
-The Department is therefor offering in internship program for majors/minors for variable units.
-The program will provide guidance for students throughout the internship experience, helping them to maximize the potential for professional growth and to build connections in various industries.
+The Program is therefore offering an internship program for majors/minors for variable units.
+The program advisor will provide guidance for students throughout the internship experience, helping them to maximize the potential for professional growth and to build connections in various industries.

-Each internship must be established according to University protocol with a standing agreement signed by CSULB Risk Management, the Advisor will manage process, so contact him/her when you have a lead on an internship.
+Each internship must be established according to University protocol with a standing agreement signed by CSULB Risk Management.
+The Advisor will manage the process, so contact him/her when you have a lead on an internship.
 Agreements ensure that if anything happens during your participation in internship-related activities, you will be covered by insurance.

 The course can be taken in partial satisfaction of the requirements for the CWL Minor.
 Currently, the course does not satisfy requirements for the CWL Major, but can be used to satisfy University requirements for Upper Division Course units.